-55 Lock Street, Lower Level Appointments and drop-in hours: 9 a.m.-5 p.m., M-F 24/7 on-call service (for time-sensitive matters): 203.432.2000 https://sharecenter.yale.edu
+55 Lock Street, Lower Level Appointments: 9 a.m.-5 p.m., M-F 24/7 on-call service (for time-sensitive matters): 203.432.2000 https://sharecenter.yale.edu

 SHARE, the Sexual Harassment and Assault Response and Education Center, has trained counselors available to members of the Yale community who wish to discuss any current or past experience of sexual misconduct involving themselves or someone they care about.
 SHARE services are confidential and can be anonymous if desired.
 SHARE can provide professional help with medical and health issues (including accompanying individuals to the hospital or the police), as well as ongoing counseling and support for students.
-SHARE works closely with the University-Wide Committee on Sexual Misconduct, the Title IX Office, the Yale Police Department, and other campus resources and can provide assistance with initiating a formal or informal complaint.
+SHARE works closely with the University-Wide Committee on Sexual Misconduct, the Title IX Office, the Yale Police Department, and other campus resources and can provide assistance with initiating a complaint.

 If you wish to make use of SHARE's services, you can call the SHARE number (203.432.2000) at any time for a phone consultation or to set up an in-person appointment.
-You may also drop in on weekdays during regular business hours.
 Some legal and medical options are time-sensitive, so if you have experienced an assault, we encourage you to call SHARE and/or the Yale Police as soon as possible.
-Counselors can talk with you over the phone or meet you in person at Acute Care in the Yale Health Center or at the Yale New Haven Emergency Room.
-If it is not an acute situation, you can also contact the SHARE staff via email at sharecenter@yale.edu.